Roll20/roll20-character-sheets/Savage Worlds - Maschinenleben/readme.md

 ### Contribution Guidelines
 * Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
 Roll20 will not load it otherwise.
-* Follow the 8×8 pixel grid (starting top-left) and use padding if necessary.
-It must not be broken!
+* Follow the 8×8 pixel grid (starting top-left).
+The height of each block must be a multiple of 8!
 * The devil is in the detail.
 Align and size all elements as precise as possible, down to one pixel!
 * Use [Block Element Modifiers](http://getbem.com/naming/) to name CSS classes.